Institutes and centres

 A world class clinical research facility, the Queen’s Medical Research Institute has four strategic Centres, addressing major disease challenges.

-One of the largest centres worldwide for human genetics and human medicine, the Medical Research Council Institute of Genetics and Molecular Medicine at the University of Edinburgh has over 500 research and support scientists.
+One of the largest centres worldwide for human genetics and human medicine, the Institute of Genetics and Cancer has over 500 research and support scientists.

 Conducting transformative research that impacts upon healthcare, the Usher Institute improves the health and wellbeing of patients, communities and populations locally and globally.